 Villettaz, P., Gillieron, G., & Killias, M. (2015).
 The effects on re‐offending of custodial vs. non‐custodial sanctions: An updated systematic review of the state of knowledge.
 Campbell Systematic Reviews, 11(1), 1-92.

-Appendi
+Appendix A

 A Child in Need of Care, otherwise known as a CINC, is defined as a person under 18 years of age who: